gephi/gephi/README.md

 Download and [Install](http://gephi.org/users/install) Gephi on your computer.

 Get started with the [Quick Start](http://gephi.org/users/quick-start/) and follow the [Tutorials](http://gephi.org/users/).
-Load a sample [dataset]((https://wiki.gephi.org/index.php?title=Datasets)) and start to plat with the data.
+Load a sample [dataset]((https://wiki.gephi.org/index.php?title=Datasets)) and start to play with the data.

 If you run into any trouble or have questions consult our [forum](http://forum.gephi.org).

 ## Developer Introduction

-Gephi is developed in Java and use OpenGL for its visualization engine.
+Gephi is developed in Java and uses OpenGL for its visualization engine.
 Built on the top of Netbeans Platform, it follows a loosely-coupled, modular architecture philosophy.
-That permits to build large applications and make it grow in a sustainable way.
-Gephi is spitted into modules, which depend on each other through well-written APIs.
-Plugins are allowed to reuse existing APIs, create new services and even replace a default implementation by a new one.
+That allows it to be used build large applications and to grow in a sustainable way.
+Gephi is split into modules, which depend on other modules through well-written APIs.
+Plugins can reuse existing APIs, create new services and even replace a default implementation with a new one.

 Consult the [**Javadoc**](http://gephi.org/docs) for an overview of the APIs.